drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 # Selenium Facts
 ----------------

+* You can take a screenshot of the current windows by using: `get_screenshot_as_file`

+* You can dump the source of a page via: `.page_source` on a browser object

-* **`is_displayed` teslls you wethere an element is visible or not.
-You can't just rely on checking whether the element is present in the DOM, because you can hide elements in the**
+* `is_displayed` tells you whether an element is visible or not.
+You can't just rely on checking whether the element is present in the DOM, because you can hide elements in the DOM

-* **Create your own wait_for helper function.
-This is used for Selenium tests that require a refresh or a loadig of a feature.**
+* Create your own wait_for helper function.
+This is used for Selenium tests that require a refresh or a loadig of a feature.
 > When using Selenium, if the page needs to refresh, you must put an explicit wait to ensure whatever item you're waiting for has loaded.
 Whenever you submit a form with
 Keys.ENTER or click something thatis going to cause a page to load, you probably wnat an explicit wati fro your next assertion